Skip to content

 Am I affected or not?

-BVG has informed all customers who are affected about the incident by letter.
-This means that anyone who has not received a letter is not affected.
-In general, only those people who were contacted or informed by us in January 2025 in connection with the “Berlin Abo” fare product may be affected.
+BVG has informed all customers affected by the incident by letter.
+The letters were sent out from May 9.
+In general, only those persons who were contacted or informed by us in January 2025 in connection with the “Berlin Abo” fare product may be affected.

 What has happened?